 Arguments, natural and inevitable, resulted in people leaving their homeland.
 Love led them to return, with experiences of lands beyond, new and waiting.
 The People spread out and bands of them left to become multitudes a flowering of the hominid tree.

 The Vanguard, Those who Labor, the Flower People, the Skilled Ones, the People of the Bright Mountains, the Seed Crushers, the People of the Morning Star, the New Men, Those who Walk with Wolves, and the Clever Ones.
-And likely others now long forgotten.
+Likely many others now long forgotten.